alastairpatrick/qos/README.md

 QOS reserves:
 * SysTick, PendSV and SVC on both cores
-* Inter-core FIFOs of both cores
+* Inter-core FIFOs and associated IRQs of both cores
 * The EVENT bits of both cores
+* Both stack pointers: MSP & PSP
 * Neither of the spin locks reserved for it by the SDK